 Ask Your Dentist About Periodontal Therapy

 How Do I Know If I Have Gum Disease?

 Periodontal disease occurs when natural bacteria in your mouth spreads and infects your gums.
-This condition does not always present with symptoms that you can notice in yourself.
+This condition does not always present with symptoms you can notice.

 Your dentist will check your gum health during routine dental cleanings, so you should schedule these appointments every six months.
 Early diagnosis and treatment can protect the structure and appearance of your smile.

 Some patients may experience swollen, sore, or bleeding gums if they have gum disease.
-While these symptoms may occur for acute reasons, if they persist, you should reach out to your dental professional.
+While these symptoms may occur for acute reasons, you should reach out to your dental professional if they persist.

 What Treatment Can I Expect from My Dentist?

-If your dentist determines that you have periodontal disease, they will first recommend a thorough cleaning of your gums to remove the infection.
+If your dentist determines that you have periodontal disease, they will first recommend thoroughly cleaning your gums to remove the infection.
 This extensive cleaning method is called scaling and root planing.

 Gum disease that does not respond to non-invasive periodontal therapy may require oral surgery.
 This could involve stitching gum tissue tighter against the teeth to decrease the size of gum pockets and make the area easier to keep clean.

 Dentists emphasize preventative care when it comes to gum health, which includes practicing good oral hygiene habits.
-They may recommend using an antibacterial mouthwash for persistent gum disease in order to balance the bacteria in your mouth.
+They may recommend using an antibacterial mouthwash to balance the bacteria in your mouth for persistent gum disease.